JeffersonLab/logentrycli/README.md

 # logentrycli
 A utility for making entries to https://logbooks.jlab.org via command line.
-It provides a wrapper around [JeffersonLab/jlog](https://github.com/JeffersonLab/jlog) and invokable shell scripts.
+It provides a wrapper around [JeffersonLab/jlog](https://github.com/JeffersonLab/jlog) via invokable shell scripts for Linux and Windows.

 ## Build